MacsiDigital/laravel-zoom/README.md

 ## Relationships

 A major change to the newer versions of our API client is we use Relationships similar to Laravel.
-To retreive all meetings associated to a user we would call like so.
+To retrieve all meetings associated to a user we would call like so.

 ```php
     $meetings = Zoom::user()->find(...)->meetings;
 ```

-In the Zoom API some relationships are returned direct with the parent model and some we have to make additional API calls for (this is worthwhile knowing for performance reasons and API rate limits).
+In the Zoom API some relationships get returned direct with the parent model, some we have to make additional API calls for (this is worthwhile knowing for performance reasons and API rate limits).

 Its also worth pointing out that we are returning the resultset by calling ->meetings.
 If we call the function ->meetings() we receive the relationship object which can be further queried.